 Eye floaters or flashes could be a warning signal that something is wrong with your eyes and an underlying eye condition might be brewing.
-You can receive top quality eye exams at Tayani Institute with locations in San Clemente, Mission Viejo, Laguna Hills, Irvine, Oceanside, Lake Arrowhead, Big Bear Lake, and Costa Mesa, California.
+You can receive top quality eye exams at Tayani Institute with locations in San Clemente, Mission Viejo, Laguna Hills, Irvine, Oceanside, Big Bear Lake, and Costa Mesa, California.
 The Tayani Institute ophthalmologists spend time with each patient and utilize the latest state-of-the-art tools and technology to achieve the best possible results.
 To set up your visit, call your nearest Tayani Institute office or use the online booking tool.

 Inside your eyes, you have a jelly-like material called the vitreous.
 Microscopic collagen fibers within this jelly-like material can clump together forming small bits of debris that cast tiny shadows on your retina.